-The Public Health Appeal Board (PHAB) hears appeals from people served with orders under the Public Health Act and in respect of decisions to issue, cancel, suspend, or refuse to issue a licence, permit or other approval as defined in the Public Health Act regulations.
+The Public Health Appeal Board (PHAB) hears appeals from people served with orders under section 62 of the Public Health Act and in respect of decisions to issue, cancel, suspend, or refuse to issue a licence, permit or other approval as defined in the Public Health Act regulations.

 PHAB appeal process